sourcegraph/scip/docs/scip.md

 4. The path must use '/' as the separator, including on Windows.
 5. The path must be canonical; it cannot include empty components ('//'), or '.' or '..'.

+Additional notes on **symbols**:

+Symbols that are "defined" within this document.

+This should include symbols which technically do not have any definition, but have a reference and are defined by some other symbol (see Relationship.is_definition).

 ### Index